holymike1/Notes/README.md

 # html-notes
-html notes in an html file
+notes in an html file, CSS file for the notes is here too